tkssharma/ui.tkssharma.com/tutorials/004-learning-accessibility-standards/index.md

 These are guidelines that govern how accessibility is achieved while building for and using the web.
 These ensure that there is support for screen readers, keyboard usability and captions for photos.
 Some of them are:

-**WCAG**: The [Web Content Accessibility Guidelines](https://www.w3.org/WAI/intro/wcag) provides guidelines for creating accessible web sites.
+WCAG: The [Web Content Accessibility Guidelines](https://www.w3.org/WAI/intro/wcag) provides guidelines for creating accessible web sites.
 WCAG is developed through the W3C process in cooperation with individuals and organisations around the world, with a goal of providing a single shared standard for web content accessibility that meets the needs of individuals, organisations, and governments internationally.

-**WAI-ARIA**: The [Web Accessibility Initiative — Accessible Rich Internet Applications](https://www.w3.org/WAI/intro/aria) document contains techniques for building fully accessible JavaScript widgets.
+WAI-ARIA: The [Web Accessibility Initiative — Accessible Rich Internet Applications](https://www.w3.org/WAI/intro/aria) document contains techniques for building fully accessible JavaScript widgets.
 It especially helps with dynamic content and advanced user interface controls developed with Ajax, HTML, JavaScript, and related technologies like React.

 Barrier to Building Accessible JS Framework Apps..
 ==================================================